tvandort/legends-in-eleroth/Quests.md

 - [ ] Melyana has a note with strange runes that might be related to how Zahir disappeared.
 - [ ] I have to make something for Calcite cause he keeps giving me gold.
 - [ ] Put tower locks back in place?
+- [ ] Find someone from the Monty bloodline.